Azerks/backend/README.md

 ## Performance

-Performance wise, it seems that GitHub API is quite slow (Between 1 seconde and 5 secondes during my test).
+Performance wise, it seems that GitHub API is quite slow, and a cache would be highly beneficial

 Processing the repositories with their languages for 100 repos took under 0.10ms but could be highly inaccurate due to the GitHub API response time and various other reasons.